a1499230087/sou-directory-import/README.md

 ## Contribution

-Contributions to `directory-import` are always welcome.
+Contributions to `sou-directory-import` are always welcome.
 Here is how you can contribute to the project:

 1. **Report issues** - Report about a bug or suggest a new feature [here][gitIssues].